EnnesWorkshopPresenters

 Tony Peterle grew up in Central Ohio and began taking things apart at an early age to find out how they worked.
 Fortunately for his parents' sanity, he quickly learned how to put things back together, and graduated from the College of Wooster in 1981.
 He has been involved in radio broadcasting continuously since high school, working in Ohio, Kansas, Hawaii and Washington State, both on air and engineering.
 Peterle has held Chief Engineer positions in Honolulu, Kansas City, and Wichita.
 After attaining his commercial pilot’s license, Peterle spent several years as a traffic reporter in Kansas City, Honolulu and Seattle before receiving CSRE certification from the SBE in 2005.
 Shortly thereafter, he came to work for Audemat, and enjoys helping customers solve problems, traveling, contributing to the design of new products, and seeing familiar faces at NAB and SBE events.

-Brad Plant, Assistant Marketing Product Manager – Routers & Gear
+Brad Plant, CBT, Assistant Marketing Product Manager – Infrastructure Solutions

-After 3 years of systems integration work in both broadcast and telco industries, Plant enrolled in the Broadcast Engineering Technology program at the Southern Alberta Institute of Technology (Calgary, AB) where he earned a CBT certification.
-After graduating, Plant accepted a role in tech support with Ross Video, and quickly transitioned to the field service engineer for OverDrive Automated Production Control System.
-In 2009, Plant accepted a new role as a product and application specialist for Ross Video Terminal Equipment and currently holds the title of Assistant Marketing Product Manager.
-Plant lives in Ottawa where he is also currently working part time towards a degree in Marketing at Ryerson University.
+After 3 years of systems integration work in both broadcast and telco industries, Plant enrolled in the Broadcast Engineering Technology program at the Southern Alberta Institute of Technology (Calgary, AB) where he earned his CBT certification.
+After graduating, Plant accepted a role in tech support with Ross Video, and quickly transitioned to the field support engineer for OverDrive Automated Production Control System.
+In 2009, Plant accepted a new role as a product and application specialist for Ross Video Terminal Equipment and currently holds the title of Assistant Marketing Product Manager of Infrastructure Solutions.

-Mary Ann Seidler, Director of North American Sales
+Mary Ann Seidler, Vice President, Sales - Americas

 Seidler began her broadcasting career as an on-air news and sports reporter.
 She eventually transitioned to the technical side of the business, developing a specialization in audio compression.
 She was one of a handful of “Expert Listeners” for the initial MPEG tests that developed MP2 and MP3 as international audio coding standards.
 She has presented and published many papers on audio compression, and was a long-time contributor to Radio World with her column on DAB-Eureka147.